FogSecurity/aws-default-encryption-tracker/README.md

-# Secure By Default Tracker: Encrypted by Default in AWS
+# Secure By Default: Encrypted by Default in AWS Tracker

 Fog Security: https://www.fogsecurity.io/ \
 Accompanying Blog Post:

 Contact info@fogsecurity.io for help and feedback.
 Please feel free to submit additions or feedback here as well.

-Tracker for Encryption by Default (At Rest) for AWS Resources
+The following is a tracker for Encryption by Default (At Rest) for AWS Resources.

 ## Total Numbers (As of July 2024)